LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       infinite rational entities such as cyclic terms and ω-automata.

    local predicate
-      A predicate that is defined in an object (or in a category) but that is not listed in a scope directive.
-These predicates behave like private predicates but are invisible to the reflection built-in methods.
+      A predicate that is defined in an object (or in a :term:`category`) but that is not listed in a scope directive.
+These predicates behave like private predicates but are invisible to the reflection :term:`built-in methods <built-in method>`.
 Local predicates are usually auxiliary predicates and only relevant to the entity where they are defined.

    meta-argument
       A predicate argument that is called as a goal, used as a closure